Kinds-of-Intelligence-CFI/animal-ai/docs/ConfigGuide/YAMLConfigSyntax.md

       - "u-turn-arrow"
       - "tick"
 ```
+**Observations:**

-This example demonstrates the use of preset symbols declared as the list `symbolNames`, a unique parameter for SignPosterboard objects.
-Each symbol has a default colour that can be overridden using the `colors` list (but in this example, default colours are used).
+This example illustrates how to employ predefined symbols using the `symbolNames` parameter, which is exclusive to `SignBoard` objects.
+Each symbol in this list comes with a default color.
+However, these colors can be customized by specifying different values in the colors list.
+In this particular instance, the default colors for each symbol are retained without any modifications.

 <p align="center">
   <img height="300" src="ExampleGallery/SignPosterboard-preset-symbols.PNG">